 - Minimal prep, and bakes in about 30 minutes.

-- A strawberry galette has a beautiful, rustic look, so there's no need to worry about perfection.
+- A strawberry galette has a beautiful, rustic look, and a tempting, jammy filling, so there's no need to worry about perfection.
 Let it be a lazy summer situation.

 - Once you learn how to make this one, you'll be able to easily make other galette variations.